-It took some weeks to get my head around art for all, what should be reformed and what should be encouraged.
-Giving consideration to things inadequate in our cultural diaspora is easy until you have to think about ‘why’, and what good it will do, not the least of which is actually keeping talent in Scotland and not see the best moving elsewhere to make a living.
-Actors, directors and playwrights always go south, painters are ambivalent but know London critics and galleries exhalt and sell talent best of all.
-Writers tend to stay here, but successful others like novelist Alistair MacLean toddle off to tax exiles.
+It took some weeks to get my head around a document extolling art for all, what should be reformed and what should be encouraged.
+I have always believed everybody should be give the opportunity to participate in the arts, but the most talent given the support to develop and flourish.
+Giving consideration to things inadequate in our cultural Diaspora is easy until you have to think about ‘why’, and what good it will do, not the least of which is actually find ways to keep talent in Scotland and not see the best moving elsewhere to make a living.
+Actors, directors and playwrights go south, painters are ambivalent but know London critics and galleries sell talent best of all.
+Writers tend to stay here, but successful novelists, like Alistair MacLean, toddle off to tax exiles.

-In a discussion with Salmond, I suggested we should have a celebration of Scotland’s greats, let the world know who our best are, rather than hoping the ever-non-Scottish director of the Edinburgh International Festival might include a few ‘local’ productions in the August extravaganza if we doff our cap.
+I suggest we should have a celebration of Scotland’s greats, let the world know who our best are, rather than hoping the non-Scottish director of the Edinburgh International Arts Festival might include a few ‘local’ things in the August extravaganza if we doff our cap.
+In publishing my thoughts on the arts, what we have worth cherishing, what we need to enrich our culture, I must add a regret; I am reduced to exercising my intellect these days, others do the work.
+The loss of artistic society one has in a team on a project is greatly missed.
+Tomorrow, I’ll change the world, right after I have had a good breakfast.

 A fable taught when a child was the story of the grasshopper and the ants.
 The grasshopper plays sweet fiddle music all summer for the enjoyment of a colony of industrious ants storing food and building homes.
 When winter’s hardships arrive he is refused food and shelter only to be lectured about the virtue of hard work prepares us for tomorrow.
 That is how our society treats the arts when budgets tighten.
 Other nations increase support.
 They acknowledge the arts bring pleasure and happiness, and they heal.
 Great art is an ambassador for a nation’s culture.
 It fosters global friendships.